 You should understand that the ordering of a service by a physician does not in itself conclusively establish that the service is a Medically Necessary covered service.
 Final decisions concerning the existence of coverage or benefits under the Plan is the responsibility of the Plan and cannot be delegated, or deemed to be delegated by the state, to other persons including the providers.
-However, Aetna is responsible for processing Claims in accordance with the terms of this document and its contract with the state.
+DSGI and the Medical and Prescription Drug Program Third Party Administrators hired by DSGI are responsible for processing Claims in accordance with the terms of this document and its contract with the state.
 Among its other obligations in determining whether a Claim presents a benefit covered by the Plan, Aetna must make an initial determination whether the service was Medically Necessary.

-Network providers shall not bill Health Plan Members for covered, authorized services and non-network providers shall not balance bill above negotiated or allowed amounts paid, if any, by the Plan based on usual and customary charges for similar covered services in the community, less the member's cost share, as follows.
+Network providers shall not balance bill Health Plan Members for covered, authorized services and Non-Network providers shall not balance bill above negotiated or allowed amounts paid, if any, by the Plan based on usual and customary charges for similar covered authorized services in the community, less the member's cost share, as follows.